 Who’s exempt from National Insurance?

-If you’re an employee earning between £123 and £242 a week, or if you’re self-employed with profits between £6,725 and £12,570 a year, you don’t need to pay National Insurance (but may choose to pay some voluntarily).
+If you’re an employee earning between £125 and £242 a week, or if you’re self-employed with profits between £6,845 and £12,570 a year, you don’t need to pay National Insurance (but can choose to pay some voluntarily).
+You may still qualify for certain benefits and the State Pension even if you are exempt.

 What are gaps in your National Insurance record?